Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Robustness of the results

-In \S\ref{sec:foundations}, we argue that ARF and filtered CMB maps are both robust against systematic uncertainties affecting the angular number density of sources.
-Distinct effects may induce this type of systematics in galaxy surveys \citep[e.g.,][]{ross17}, including seeing, sky background, airmass, galactic extinction, and stellar density.
-In this section, we characterise the impact of angular systematics on the cross-correlation of ARF and filtered CMB maps.
+In \S\ref{sec:foundations}, we argue that ARF and filtered CMB maps are robust against systematic uncertainties modulating the angular number density of sources, which are induced by multiple effects such as seeing, sky background, airmass, galactic extinction, and stellar density \citep[e.g.,][]{ross17}.
+To study the impact of angular systematics, we produce sky maps following the same procedure as in \S\ref{sub:thsim_precision} while modulating the angular number density of dark matter particles according to a \Planck map of Galactic extinction\footnote{\url{http://pla.esac.esa.int/pla/aio/product-action?MAP.MAP_ID=COM_CompMap_Dust-DL07-AvMaps_2048_R2.00.fits}} \citep{planck14IX}.